Spring AHEAD into a vegan lifestyle

 Get support.
 Find a coach (like me!), a vegan friend or take some vegan cooking classes.
 Find a way to make your journey interesting and exciting.
 There is so much information online and there are meet-up groups, Veg-Fest events and support forums as well.
-Two things you need to know is that your are not alone, and that veganism is not a sacrifice — it is a joy.
+Two things you need to know is that you are not alone, and that veganism is not a sacrifice — it is a joy.
 I have never enjoyed cooking more than I do now, learning how to make the most delicious Alfredo sauce without cream, butter, eggs or cheese and having it taste so delicious — it is actually exhilarating.
 We can enjoy these foods without the cholesterol, hormones, antibiotics, fat and added preservatives.
 We can enjoy our food and heal our bodies at the same time.
 The clincher for me is that all of the new and exciting ways to prepare food are cruelty-free.
 No sentient being had to suffer or die for my dinner.
 My deepest values of compassion and mercy are being reflected in the way I conduct my life, three times a day, every day.
 I have a feeling that you have these values of kindness as well.
-Trust me when I say that living according to these values is a consciousness shift you can feel in every cell of your body and in your spirit.
+Trust me when I say that living according to these values is a consciousness shift you can feel in every cell of your body and deep within your spirit.

 Be compassionate with yourself.
 Very few of us grew up vegan.
 We have only to take the blinders off and realize there is a more healthful, compassionate and environmentally sustainable way to live, for all of us.
 Will Tuttle said it best in the final chapters of his amazing book, “The World Peace Diet”: “We owe the animals our profoundest apologies.
 Defenseless and unable to retaliate, they have suffered immense agonies under our domination that most of us have never witnessed or acknowledged.
 Now, knowing better, we can act better, and acting better, we can live better, and give the animals, our children and ourselves a true reason for hope and celebration.”